iron-fish/website/blog/2022-05-03-ambassadors-program.md

   * Onboarding new members
   * Answering questions
 * _International_:
-  * Representing your country’s community and relaying information.
+  * Representing your country’s community and relaying information
   * Translating content
 * _Operational_:
   * Helping out the Iron Fish team with the Ambassador program